Buitres Después de la Una: Legal issues and success

-Up to that point their albums where being published by Orfeo which was then acquired in 1996 by EMI.
+Up to that point their albums were being published by Orfeo which was then acquired in 1996 by EMI.
 Due to contractual obligations they quickly released an album called "El Amor Te Ha Hecho Idiota" (Love Has Made You An Idiot), which included 9 new versions of previously released songs, plus 3 new tracks.

 Because of legal issues caused by the sale of Orfeo, they weren't able to perform any concert through all of 1997.
 In that period of time the first alignment change was made: the drummer, Marcelo Lasso, left the band and was replaced by Irvin Carvallo.

 At the end of 1998, with Jaime Roos as a producer, they released a new album, called "Rantifusa" which was a sales success.

 In 1999, they had a 3 hours long gig in which they performed 42 songs at the Teatro de Verano in front an audience of 7000 people.
 That same recital gave place to two live albums which were released in 2000.
 The first one was certified gold in less than ten days, and both reached platinum in less than three months.